-The Difference: Asari vs Shijimi clams
+The Difference: Asari vs. Shijimi clams

-Asari vs Shijimi clams
+Asari vs. Shijimi

 Asari Clams